Apjo/AWSAssociateSolutionsArchitectNotes/README.md

         3. SES(Simple Email Service): A cost-effective outbound only email sending service.
             We can send transactional emails,marketing messages etc, and get to pay for what we use.
             Along with high-deliverability SES provides, easy, real-time access to your sending statistics, and built-in notifications for bounces, complaints, and deliveries to help you find tune your cloud-based email sending strategy

-   After AWS resources are deployed we can update or modify in a controlled manner and predictable way in effect applying version control to your AWS infrastructure.
+   After AWS resources are deployed we can update or modify in a controlled manner, and predictable way in effect applying version control to your AWS infrastructure.

 <a name ="i_am"></a>
 #  IAM(Identity and Access Management)
 Allows us to manage users and their level of access to the AWS console.

 **Features of IAM**:
 - Centralized control of your AWS account
 - Integrated with existing active directory account and allows single sign on
 - Has fine grained access to the AWS resource
 - Access available on user/group/roles
 - Allows Multifactor authentication
 - Provides temporary access for users,and devices and services where necessary
 - Allows us to set up password rotation policy
+- Integrates with many other aws services
+- supports compliance
+- A universally available service, not restricted to a particular region

 **High Level Concept**:
 - User: An end user
 - Group: A collection of users under one set of permissions
-- Roles: Similar to a group, but you can assign both users and AWS resources(EC2).EC2 instances have credentials stored on them,however it is a security risk and difficult to manage.Roles solve this issue.For example, an EC2 instance can have a S3 role assigned to it,and the S3 role would allow any person or any object that is assigned to it to access S3.
+- Roles: Similar to a group, but you can assign both users and AWS resources(EC2).
+- Policies: document defining 1 or more permissions

 **Each Role has a policy template**.
 - Administrator Access: Full access to AWS services and resources
 - Power User Access:    Full access except for management of users and groups
 - Read Only Access:     Read only access to the resources